As an Amazon Associate I earn from qualifying purchases. This is at no additional cost to you.

 For longevity, an active sex life, to build muscles and maintain strong bones, we need to maintain normal levels of testosterone.

 Low T-levels can be diagnosed and treated by artificially adding testosterone into the body.

 This can be done in the form of injections, gels, supplements, and patches.

 The good news is that it often has an immediate effect, especially for men with low libido and/or sexual function.

 However, there are downsides to testosterone supplements that can produce unpleasant side-effects, such as oily, spotty skin, enlarged breasts in men, and possible accelerated prostrate growth.

 Like any hormone, we can manipulate our lifestyle to increase the amount of testosterone our bodies produce.

-Although I’ve not tried any of these myself, the most popular product on Amazon is: Superior Labs Test Worx Testosterone Booster Supplement.
+Although I’ve not tried any of these myself, the most popular product on Amazon is: Tribulus Terrestris Test Booster

-It has over 5500+ positive reviews, and seems to have the desired effect for the majority of those taking it.
+It has thousands of positive reviews and seems to have the desired effect for the majority of those taking it.

 Testosterone is responsible for repairing and building muscle fibers that are broken down by resistance training.